 Interested in interdisciplinary work across mediums?
 Visit our comprehensive facilities page to see all the resources we have available to students within the School of Art + Design.

-Interior Design Visiting Artists
+Interior Architecture Visiting Artists

 For a list of visiting artists and artist in residencies related to all disciplines, visit the Visiting Artist Programs page.

-ASID (for Interior Design students)
+ASID (for Interior Architecture students)

-The Interior Design program sponsors a student chapter of the American Society of Interior Designers (ASID), which provides guest lectures, professional networking opportunities and career days for the interior design students.
+The Interior Architecture program sponsors a student chapter of the American Society of Interior Designers (ASID), which provides guest lectures, professional networking opportunities and career days for the interior design students.
 It also allows students to interact with other students and assume leadership roles within organization.
 Student membership earns students the privilege of Allied Membership in the national organization of ASID upon graduation.